She Is Suffering

 "She Is Suffering" is a song by Welsh alternative rock band Manic Street Preachers.
-It was released in October 1994 by record label Epic as the third and final single from the band's third studio album, The Holy Bible.
+It was released in October 1994 by record label Epic as the third and final single from the band's third studio album, The Holy Bible (1994).
 It was their last single to feature Richey Edwards before his disappearance on 1 February 1995.
 The single reached number 25 on the UK Singles Chart on 15 October 1994.

 Content

 According to its lyricist, Richey Edwards, the song's title refers to "Desire.
 In other bibles and holy books, no truth is possible until you empty yourself of desire.
 All commitment otherwise is fake/lies/economic convenience".
 Nicky Wire also noted, "It's quite a simple song, both musically and lyrically.
 It's kind of like the Buddhist thing where you can only reach eternal peace by shedding every desire in your body."

+Critical reception

+Pan-European magazine Music & Media wrote, "You should suffer too if you don't jump on this passionate rock song, their best since 1992's 'Motorcycle Emptiness'.
+Softies can play "MTV's Most Wanted" acoustic version."
+Martin Aston from Music Week gave it a score of four out of five, noting that the song "is slower than most of the Manics' predecessors but will still score".